 Each school has its own principal and counselor, and largely its own teaching staff, though some subject staff is shared.
 Teachers are predominantly from Canada, the United States, and the United Kingdom.

-The International School of Kenya is not just mostly sought after in Africa because of its innovative curriculum, but also because sports, arts and other essential things are part of the learner’s day-to-day life.
+The International School of Kenya is not just mostly sought after in Africa because of its innovative curriculum, but also because sports, arts, and other essential extra-curricullar activities are part of the student’s day-to-day life.

 In addition to their respective classes, each school has recreational areas, where school sports like basketball, tennis, volleyball, track and field events, swimming, cricket, and football take place.

-The school also boasts libraries, arts centre, sports facilities, and cafeteria, which are all shared by the three schools.
+The school also boasts of other facilities such as libraries, art centers, sports facilities, and a cafeteria, which are all shared by the three schools.

 What Does It Take To Enroll At ISK?

-Regardless of the downward movement of the economy, parents/guardians are still prepared to fork out a large amount of money to ensure their children are enrolled at the best institution this year.
+Regardless of the dwindling economy, parents/guardians are still prepared to fork out a large amount of money to ensure their children are enrolled at the best institutions.

-With over 800 students from about 80 nationalities studying in the International School of Kenya, the international-standard high school sure makes a lot of money from parents.
-Although the institution’s high-priced school fees are in part due to high-quality education, it’s considered quite expensive, especially by middle-class families.
+With over 800 students from multi-nationalities studying in the International School of Kenya, the international-standard high school makes a premium from guardians.
+Although the institution’s high-priced school fees are in part due to high-quality education, it’s considered quite expensive, especially for middle-class families.

 In recent time, competition for available spots in international schools from local nationals is fast becoming the order of the day, especially, among non-English speaking countries.